 A look at the congressional budget agreement

--Establishing overall non-war-related discretionary spending for the current fiscal year at $1.012 trillion and $1.014 trillion for fiscal 2015.
+-Establishes overall non-war-related discretionary spending at $1.012 trillion for the current fiscal year and $1.014 trillion for fiscal 2015.
 Discretionary spending is the money approved by Congress each year for agency operations.
 The House budget level had been $967 billion and the Senate $1.058 trillion for the year that runs through next Sept.
-30. Fiscal 2013 discretionary spending was $986 billion.
+30. Fiscal 2013 spending was $986 billion.

--Increasing airline security fees from $5 to $11.20 for a typical round-trip ticket starting July 1, 2014.
+-Raises airline security fees from $5 to $11.20 for a typical round-trip ticket starting July 1, 2014.
 That would raise $13 billion over 10 years.
-Current fees are $2.50 per leg with a maximum fee of $10 for a round-trip with connecting flights or $5 for a nonstop round-trip fare.
+Current fees are $2.50 per leg with a maximum of $10 for a round trip with connecting flights or $5 for a round trip with non-stops.

--Permanently extending a requirement that states receiving mineral lease payments contribute to the federal government's administrative costs.
+-Permanently extends a requirement that states receiving mineral lease payments contribute to the federal government's administrative costs.
 This step would save $415 million.

 -Extends Bureau of Customs and Border Protection user fees.
 This would raise $7 billion.